DeanLight/spannerlib/README.md

 * Micro-pass (Multi Pass)

 Both generate the AST from the string containing the source code and then have the source code go through an entire interpreting process similar to what is shown above.
 While the former flavour does so in one giant pass, performing each step as soon as it can, the latter flavor defines many sequential passes on the entire AST, each one doing a very small task.

 We chose the micro-pass approach for this project as it is more modular and easier to understand for new developers.
 Moreover, by exposing the pass-stack in an accessible way to researchers, we can allow new algorithms/optimizations to be added to our platform with minimal effort.
 A researcher that wants to add his own improvement to our platform, can potentially write only a single pass and add it in the appropriate place in the pass-stack, easily leveraging the already written passes.

 Both different passes of the same command, and passes from different commands will need to save or look at the state of the entire session.
-We will refer to this state object as the engine and will talk about its make up down bellow.
+We will refer to this state object as the engine and will talk about its make up down below.

 #### Lexer and Parser